HudsonJamie/jamie_academic_website/content/authors/admin/_index.md

 superuser: true
 ---

 I am a Data Scientist utilising Natural Language Processing to gain insights from unstructured datasets.
-This is quite a change from my previous career, where I was  a Postdoctoral Research Fellow using genomic tools to further understand population connectivity in the oceans and help mitigate the detrimental effects of climate change.
+With a background in academic research, I have a deep understanding of the statistical analyses and research methodologies required to perform high-quality work, ranging from internal deliveries to peer-reviewed academic publications.
+In addition, I have a passion for data visualisation and enjoy using creative techniques to convey complex insights in a simple, intuitive (and fun) manner.